sthakkellapati/cakephp-ex/README.md

 It will also be necessary to update your application to talk to your database back-end.
 The app/Config/database.php file used by CakePHP was set up in such a way that it will accept environment variables for your connection information that you pass to it.
 Once an administrator has created a MySQL database service for you to connect with you can add the following environment variables to your deploymentConfig to ensure all your cakephp-example pods have access to these environment variables.
 Note: the cakephp-mysql.json template creates the DB service and environment variables for you.

 You will then need to rebuild the application.
-This is done via either a `oc start-build` command, or through the web console, or a webhook trigger in github initiating a build after the code changes are pushed.
+This is done via either a `oc start-build` command, or through the web console, or a webhook trigger in github initiating a build after the code changes are pushed

 ### Hot Deploy